jeffbass/imagezmq/docs/fast-pub-sub.rst

 ===============================================================================
-Advanced example showcasing fast pub sub and heavy processing load
+PUB/SUB Multithreaded Fast Subscribers for Realtime Processing
 ===============================================================================

-When using the pub sub pattern, the receiver of the frames will always receive all frames of the publisher.
+When using the PUB/SUB pattern, the receiver of the frames will always receive all frames of the publisher.
 This works as long as the receiver can keep up with the incoming data.
 If the receiver needs to do some processing work on the frames (motion detection, edge detection, maybe even object detection using CNNs)